crowdAI/marLo/README.rst

 The `Malmo platform <https://github.com/Microsoft/malmo>`_ provides an API which enables access to actions, observations (i.e. location, surroundings, video frames, game statistics) and other general data that Minecraft provides.
 Marlo, on the other hand, is a wrapper for Malmo that provides a higher level API and more standardized RL-friendly environment for scientific study.

 The framework is written as an extension to `OpenAI's Gym framework <https://github.com/openai/gym>`_ , which is a toolkit for developing and comparing reinforcement learning algorithms, thus providing an industry-standard and familiar platform for scientists, developers and popular RL frameworks.

+The framework was used in the `2018 MarLo Challenge <https://www.crowdai.org/challenges/marlo-2018>`_.

 .. list-table::
   :header-rows: 0